 For the spiced cinnamon syrup: Combine one part sugar and one part water in a pan and bring it to a simmer.
 Stir the mixture until the sugar has dissolved.
 Add a couple of sticks of cinnamon and a couple of diced-up jalapeños to the pan, cover it, and let it sit on medium-low heat for 15 to 20 minutes.
 The longer you let it sit, the more the flavors from the cinnamon and jalapeño will really shine through.
 Strain off the chunks of cinnamon and jalapeño and store your syrup in the fridge for up to 3 to 4 weeks.

-3. The Calabrian Margarita
+Spicy Margarita Recipe #3: The Calabrian Margarita

+Coat a single spot of the rim of a tall glass with fresh lime juice, then dip in or sprinkle on the Calabrian chili powder.
 Combine all ingredients, including a pinch of the chili powder, in a mixing tin with ice.
 Shake vigorously and pour contents into the rimmed glass.